 The administration agency and domiciliary agency agreement has no fixed duration and each party may, in principle, terminate the agreement on not less than ninety (90) days' prior written notice.
 The administration agency and domiciliary agency agreement may also be terminated on shorter notice in certain circumstances, for instance where one party commits a breach of a material clause of the administration agency and domiciliary agency agreement.
 The administration agency and domiciliary agency agreement may be terminated by the Management Company with immediate effect if this is deemed by the Management Company to be in the interest of the Shareholders of the Fund.
 The administration agency and domiciliary agency agreement contains provisions indemnifying the Administrator in certain circumstances.
-The administration agency and domiciliary agency agreement private to the written prior consent of the Fund and the Management Company, and where necessary with the clearance of the CSSF, however the liability of the Administrator towards the Management Company and the Fund for any acts or omissions of its delegate will not be affected by any such delegation.
+The administration agency and domiciliary agency agreement permits the Administrator to delegate any of its duties subject to the written prior consent of the Fund and the Management Company, and where necessary with the clearance of the CSSF, however the liability of the Administrator towards the Management Company and the Fund for any acts or omissions of its delegate will not be affected by any such delegation.